bleachchyxo/ArtixLinux/Installation.md

 Now we are going to set the service to run by default in order to autostart

     ln -s /etc/runit/sv/NetworkManager/ /etc/runit/runsvdir/current

+once you set the `networkmanager` create the file `/etc/NetworkManager/conf.d/00-macrandomize.conf` with the following content;

+    [device]
+    wifi.scan-rand-mac-address=yes

+    [connection]
+    wifi.cloned-mac-address=stable  # Use stable MAC for each SSID ethernet.cloned-mac-address=stable  # Optional: for Ethernet connections

 ## Creating some system files